-This rule establishes a safety zone from 8:30 a.m. on August 16, 2019 through 8:30 p.m. on August 18, 2019, to be enforced from 8:30 a.m. through 8:30 p.m. each day.
-The safety zone will cover all navigable waters on the Allegheny River from Mile 43.5 to Mile 45.5.
+This rule establishes a safety zone on July 4, 2019, from 9 p.m. through 11:30 p.m.
+The safety zone will cover all navigable waters on the Ohio River from Mile 67.5 to Mile 68.5.
+The duration of the safety zone is intended to protect personnel, vessels, and the marine environment from potential hazards created by a land based firework display.

 No vessel or person is permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
 A designated representative is a commissioned, warrant, or petty officer of the U.S. Coast Guard (USCG) assigned to units under the operational control of the COTP.
 To seek permission to enter, contact the COTP or a designated representative via VHF-FM channel 16, or through Marine Safety Unit Pittsburgh at 412-221-0807.
 Persons and vessels permitted to enter the safety zone must comply with all lawful orders or directions issued by the COTP or designated representative.
-The COTP or a designated representative will inform the public of the effective period for the safety zone as well as any changes in the dates and times of enforcement through Local Notice to Mariners (LNMs) Broadcast Notices to Mariners (BNMs), and/or Marine Safety Information Bulletins (MSIBs), as appropriate.
+The COTP or a designated representative will inform the public of the effective period for the safety zone as well as any changes in the dates and times of enforcement through Local Notice to Mariners (LNMs), Broadcast Notices to Mariners (BNMs), and/or Marine Safety Information Bulletins (MSIBs), as appropriate.